wr1/cfold/README.md

 ![Tests](https://github.com/wr1/cfold/actions/workflows/tests.yml/badge.svg)![Version](https://img.shields.io/github/v/release/wr1/cfold)
 # cfold

 `cfold` is a command-line tool that helps you prepare codebases for interaction with Large Language Models (LLMs).
-It can "fold" a directory of code into a single JSON file and "unfold" a modified version back into a directory structure.
+It can `fold` a directory of code into a single JSON file and `unfold` a modified version back into a directory structure.

 ## Installation